 The public offering price is substantially higher than the net tangible book value per share of our outstanding Class A common stock immediately following the closing of this offering.
-Based on the assumed public offering price of \$ per share, which is the last reported sale price of our Class A common stock on the Nasdaq Global Market on , 2022, if you purchase shares of our Class A common stock in this offering, you will experience substantial and immediate dilution in the as adjusted net tangible book value per share of \$ per share as of September 30, 2021.
+Based on the public offering price of \$15.00 per share, if you purchase shares of our Class A common stock in this offering, you will experience substantial and immediate dilution in the as adjusted net tangible book value per share of \$9.09 per share as of September 30, 2021.
 That is because the price that you pay will be substantially greater than the as adjusted net tangible book value per share of the Class A common stock that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the public offering price when they purchased their shares of our capital stock.
 You will experience additional dilution when those holding stock options exercise their right to purchase Class A common stock under our equity incentive plans or when we otherwise issue additional shares of Class A common stock.
 See the section titled "Dilution."